RobinVeziroglu/RobinVeziroglu/README.md

 - 👋 Hi, I’m @RobinVeziroglu
-- 👀 I’m interested in ML & data science.
+- 👀 I’m a Data Engineer/Scientist with a large passion for Computer Vision.
 The programming language I'll use for projects here will (mainly) be Python.

 <!---
 RobinVeziroglu/RobinVeziroglu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.